Dell Latitude 5400 14.0" Laptop, Intel i5-8365U, 16GB Ram, 512GB SSD, Windows 11 Pro, Black (Renewed)

 Price £221.99

-Best Feature ✓ Genuinely impressive 16GB RAM and 512GB SSD combo for the price
+Best Feature ✓ 16GB RAM and 512GB SSD at this price point is genuinely impressive

 Key Features